 Feedback and office hours

-I am usually available to see students without an appointment during my office/feedback hours of 4pm-7pm on Thursdays during term-time.
-If you want to guarantee that I am free to see you during this, or any other, time, it is best to email me in advance (email@example.com), but you are always welcome just to knock on my door to see if I am free.
-The most likely days when you will catch me in are Wed/Thu/Fri.
+If you want to guarantee that I am free to see you during this, or any other, time period, it is best to email me in advance (firstname.lastname@example.org), but you are always welcome just to knock on my door (room 123) to see if I am free.

 LLB , Birmingham